Skip to main content

 Fee waiver The school also waives certain fees in addition to tuition.
 Never assume all fees disappear.
 Lab, technology, and program fees may stay.

-Noncredit or continuing education Structured classes for learning or job skills without academic credit.
+Noncredit or continuing education Classes for learning or job skills without academic credit.
 Usually easier to enter, but they do not usually count toward a degree.

 Emeritus or lifelong learning institute Classes designed for older adults, often for enrichment and community.
 These may be low-cost rather than free and usually do not award credit.